Julia-Petrova/portfolio/portfolio/command_reference_sample.md

 * the structure of the table in the logical schema
 * the structure of the connected physical tables in the data storage

-After changing the table's structure, some `SELECT` queries to logical and materialized views connected with the table can stop working.
+After changing the table's structure, some `SELECT` queries on logical and materialized views connected to the table may stop working.
-If that happens, recreate affected views by deleting them and then creating them back.
+If this happens, recreate the affected views by deleting them and creating them again.

 ## How a query works

-A query goes through operation queue and is processed fon a first come, first served basis.
+A query goes through the operation queue and is processed on a first-come, first-served basis.
-The system records every change of a table into the changelog, which is available for viewing with `GET_CHANGES`.
+The system records every change to a table in the changelog, which can be viewed using `GET_CHANGES`.

-In the event of an error while processing a syntactically correct query, all next DDL queries are locked in the target logical database.
+If an error occurs while processing a syntactically correct query, all subsequent DDL queries in the target logical database are locked.
 To reset a DDL lock, follow steps described in section <>.

 ## Syntax